anhlin/SimpleShell/README.md

 - More than three commands with piping

 Notes:
-- There may be memory leaks, as I am relatively new to C and using malloc().
 - The prompt (">") for the shell has some weird behavior after using piping commands.
 - Makefile does not run the flags on the lex.yy.c file